garronej/evt/docs/overview.md

 eventEmitter.emit("time", 1234); //Prints nothing ( once )
 ```

-In EVT the recomanded approach is to give every event it's `Evt` instance.
+In EVT the recommended approach is to give every event it's `Evt` instance.
 Translation of the example:

 ```typescript
 import { Evt } from "evt";